MapReduce

 Mapper

-The Mapper class(es) are for the next stage of the MapReduce process and one of its namesakes.
-In this step each record read using the RecordReader is processed using the map() method.
+method.
 What is also visible somewhat from the first figure above is that the Mapper reads a specific type of key/value pair but emits possibly another.
 This is handy to convert the raw data into something more useful for further processing.
+Again, looking at HBase's extensions to this, you will find a

-The Reduce stage and class layout is very similar to the Mapper one explained above.
+stage and class layout is very similar to the Mapper one explained above.
 This time we get the output of a Mapper class and process it after the data was shuffled and sorted.
 In the implicit shuffle between the Mapper and Reducer stages the intermediate data is copied from different Map to the Reduce servers and the sort combines the shuffled (copied) data so that the Reducer sees the intermediate data as a nicely sorted set where now each unique key (and that is something I will get back to later) is associated with all of the possible values it was found with.
+OutputFormat

 The final stage is the OutputFormat class and its job to persist the data in various locations.
-There are specific implementations that allow output to files or to HBase tables in case of the TableOutputFormat.
-It uses a RecordWriter to write the data into the specific HBase output table.
+There are specific implementations that allow output to files or to HBase tables in case of the

+to write the data into the specific HBase output table.
 It is important to note the cardinality as well.
 While there are many Mappers handing records to many Reducers, there is only one OutputFormat that takes each output record from its Reducer subsequently.
 It is the final class handling the key/value pairs and writes them to their final destination, this being a file or a table.

 The name of the output table is specified when the job is created.
 Otherwise it does not add much more complexity.
 One rather significant thing it does is set the table's auto flush to "false" and handles the buffer flushing implicitly.
 This helps a lot speeding up the import of large data sets.